How to Boost Investments With the Fidelity Rewards Credit Card

 Brokerage Accounts Explained

 A brokerage account is a taxable investment account that investors can use to buy and sell shares of stock, mutual funds, bonds and other securities.
 You pay a fee to the brokerage, which then executes trades on your behalf.
-Fidelity charges $7.95 per transaction.
+Since November 4, 2019 Fidelity cut fees to $0 per transaction.

 Unlike an IRA or similar qualified retirement account, there are no early withdrawal penalties or annual contribution limits.
 You are, however, subject to capital gains tax on your investment earnings.
 Fortunately, you can minimize your tax liability associated with a Fidelity brokerage account through tax-loss harvesting.